Azure/DevOps-Self-Hosted/docs/wiki/OIDC.md

 1. Now, for the
    - 'Federated credential scenario', select '**Other** Configure an identity managed by an external OpenID Connect Provider to access Azure resources as this application'
-   - 'Issuer Url' provide the 'Issuer' value from the last step in the preceding Service Connection creation.
+   - 'Issuer Url' provide the 'Issuer' value from the last step in the preceding Service Connection creation
-   - 'Subject identifier' provide the 'Subject identifier' value from the last step in the preceding Service Connection creation.
+   - 'Subject identifier' provide the 'Subject identifier' value from the last step in the preceding Service Connection creation
    - Name, a name of your choice

    <img src="./media/oidc/credentialDetails.png" alt="Credential details" height="400">